 When health care providers think of viruses, it's rarely in a digital context.
 That doesn't make computer viruses any less harmful, however, particularly given the rise of cyber-attacks on health care systems.
-And unfortunately, it's no longer "if" your system will suffer attack, but "when."
+And unfortunately, it's no longer "if" your system will suffer an attack, but "when."

 Some 94 percent of medical institutions said their organizations had been victims of a cyber-attack, according to the Ponemon Institute, and nearly half have experienced multiple attacks.

-A 2015 report by TrapX, a cybersecurity firm, revealed three instances where hospital equipment -- a blood gas analyzer, picture archive and communications system, and an X-ray system -- was the conduit through which hackers infected hospital networks with malware.
+A 2015 report by TrapX, a cybersecurity firm, revealed three instances where hospital equipment—a blood gas analyzer, picture archive and communications system, and an X-ray system—was the conduit through which hackers infected hospital networks with malware.
 (So much for the Internet of Things!)

 One particularly damaging strain of malware, ransomware, lets hackers gain access to data, encrypt it, and then demand a ransom to get the decryption key.

 AHA reports on one hospital that was hit with a demand for 9,000 in Bitcoin, a digital currency, the equivalent to more than $3 million.
 The facility eventually paid 40 Bitcoin ($17,000) to regain its system.

 Of course, exploitation can have disastrous effects far beyond demands for money.

 Not only can it put HIPAA-protected personally identifiable information at risk, but according to Sophos, a security company, electronic medical records could be tampered with, work orders changed, medicine inventories altered, and climate control systems for biological material storage reset.